Into Windows

 Personalization Panel is a free application from our friends at WinAero to add the missing Personalization window to Windows 10’s desktop context menu.
 The Personalization Panel for Windows 10 looks identical to the one in previous Windows versions, meaning it doesn’t look out of place.

-Like the original Personalization window, the Personalization Panel also includes links to screen saver settings, desktop icon settings, and color and appearance, mouse pointer settings, and display settings.
+Like the original Personalization window, the Personalization Panel also includes links to screen saver settings, desktop icon settings, color and appearance, mouse pointer settings, and display settings.

 Bring back the classic Personalization window in Windows 10